-This track welcomes contributions dealing with technologies, concepts and applications for very large distributed systems, desktop grids and volunteer computing.
-Additional focus will be on support of citizen science, making the massively distributed computing systems available to individual researchers through e.g. Science gateways and other kinds of portals, specific interfaces to connect and use the systems, but also new ways how to contribute and to combine volunteered and institutional computing resources.
-The topics will cover new technologies of the related software frameworks, recent application developments, as well as infrastructure operation and user support techniques.
-Special focus will be on the (1) Interoperability with other and integration in other e-infrastructures (2) Data management and (3) Quality of service in such environments (4) Novel uses of volunteer computing and Desktop Grid (5) Best practices and (social) impacts.
+This track welcomes contributions dealing with technologies, concepts and applications that support management of and easy access to very large distributed systems, desktop grids and resources provided through volunteer (unguaranteed) computing.
+Special focus will be on support of the long tail of science, making the ad hoc provided resources available to small teams or even individual researchers.
+Science gateways and other kinds of portals, specific interfaces to connect and use the systems, but also new ways how to contribute and to combine volunteered and institutional computing resources are expected.
+The topics cover new technologies of related software frameworks, recent application developments, as well as infrastructure operation and user support techniques.
+Special focus will be on the (1) Interoperability with other and integration in other e-infrastructures, esp. via Science gateways and other kinds of portals (2) Data management and (3) Quality of service in such environments (4) Novel uses of volunteer computing and Desktop Grid (5) Best practices and (social) impacts.

-With the growing availability of powerful computing resources through public grids (e.g., EGI and OSG) and public/private clouds (e.g., Amazon EC2), as well as through coordinated access to supercomputing resources (e.g. PRACE), it has becomes possible to develop and deploy applications that exploit many and very different powerful computing resources as possible.
-These resources include High Performance and High Throughput Computing (HPTC) infrastructures, comprised of supercomputers and clusters, using general purpose, accelerators, GPUs and many-core processors.
-However, despite many developments, it is still quite challenging to effectively access, aggregate and manage the variety of available resources, which under control by different resource providers.
-This session will solicit recent research and development achievements and best practices in exploiting these computing resources available around the world.
-The topics of interest include, but are not limited to the followings: (1) Experiences, use cases and best practices on the development and operation of large-scale HPTC applications (2) Delivery of and access to HPTC resources through grid and cloud computing (as a Service) models (3) Integration and interoperability to support coordinated federated use of different HPTC e-infrastructures (4) Use of virtualization techniques to support portability across different HPTC systems (5) Robustness and reliability of HPTC applications and systems over a long-time scale.
+There is a growing availability of powerful computing resources using a combination of general purpose, accelerators, GPGPUs and many-core processors, available through public grids (e.g., EGI and OSG) and public/private clouds (e.g., Amazon EC2), as well as through coordinated access to supercomputing resources (e.g. PRACE).
+Using, accessing, aggregating and managing these High Performance and High Throughput Computing (HPTC) infrastructures, whose components are under control by different resource providers, is still quite challenging.
+This session solicits recent research and development achievements and best practices in exploiting these computing resources available around the world.
+The topics of interest include, but are not limited to the followings: (1) Use of virtualization techniques (including containers) to support access to and portability across different heterogeneous (HPTC) systems (2) Delivery of and access to heterogeneous HPTC resources through grid and cloud computing (as a Service models) (3) Experiences, use cases and best practices on the development and operation of large-scale HPTC applications (4) Integration and interoperability to support coordinated federated use of different HPTC e-infrastructures (5) Robustness and reliability of HPTC applications and systems over a long-time scale.